-$$\log w{i,\ell,j,t} = \alpha{\ell,j} + \beta \boldsymbol{X}{i,\ell,j,t} + \epsilon{i,\ell,j,t} \tag{21}$$
+$$\log w{i,\ell,j,t} = \alpha{\ell,j} + \beta \boldsymbol{X}{i,\ell,j,t} + \epsilon{i,\ell,j,t}$$ (21)

 I use the estimated values of $\alpha{\ell,j}$ to construct occupation-specific rankings of cities across occupations.
-Intuitively, the value of future migration opportunities is higher for individuals who, conditional on their occupation, live in a low-ranking city.13
+Intuitively, the value of future migration opportunities is higher for individuals who, conditional on their occupation, live in a low-ranking city.14

-Given these rankings, I define the measure of the value of the migration option as follows: the lowest level of the measure (1) is assigned to workers residing in a city that is ranked among the top 20% for their occupation; a value of 2 is assigned to workers living in a city among the subsequent 20% of cities, and so forth, up to the highest level which is 5.
+Given these rankings, I define my measure of the value of the migration option as follows: the lowest level of the measure (1) is assigned to workers residing in cities that rank among the top 20% for their occupation; a value of 2 is assigned to workers living in a city among the subsequent 20% of cities, and so forth, up to the highest level which is 5.
 Table 1 shows some examples of high and low ranking cities for a subset of occupations.

-One potential issue with the estimated fixed effects is selection bias.14 This is not a major concern for my results as they rely on the ordinality of the fixed effects rather than their cardinality.
-As long as correcting for selection does not entirely account for
+One potential issue with the estimated fixed effects is selection bias.15 This is not a major concern for my results as they rely on the ordinality of the fixed effects rather than their cardinality.
+As long as correcting for selection does not entirely account for the geographic variation in occupational wages, an eventuality that is not supported by the literature (Moretti, 2004, D'Costa and Overman, 2014, Dahl, 2002, Baum-Snow and Pavan, 2012, Dauth et al., 2022), or drastically alter the rankings (the 5-levels de-